By Shea Ki

 I dive deeply into the science that supports the benefits of energy work, how to tap into your inner guidance, and many holistic tools that will quickly lead to interview success in my new course "How To Shine In The Hot Seat Every Time: FUNdamentals of the Upgrade of My Interview™ Method."
 A favorite part of developing this course continues to be the discussions we have around understanding the Law of Attraction and how it can help us work smarter and not harder to prepare for an interview.

 I will be sharing about the third Upgrade My Interview™ FUNdamental and other exciting news with you in the next part of this blog series.
-Until then, you can keep connected to the professional development opportunities, products, and services that I offer by subscribing to receive my monthly UMI Power Boost.
+Until then, you can keep connected to the professional development opportunities, products, and services that I offer by subscribing to receive monthly editions of Shine In The Hot Seat With Shea Ki.

 About Shea Ki